BohdiCave/README-writher/README.md

 Knock yourself out!

 ## Tests
-That's what this README is - one of the tests.
+That's what this README is based on - one of the tests.
 So, if you are running this in a directory with an existing `README.md` file - beware that it is not overwritten.

 ## Questions
 With further questions, please contact me: